corrode/corrode.github.io/content/blog/list-comprehensions/index.md

 Note that we still use the same patterns that we used before and we didn't have to refactor our code.
 We just changed the type we collect into!

-This deep integration into the the iterator API would much harder, impossible even, in Python.
+Such a deep integration into the the iterator API would much harder, impossible even, in Python.

 In Rust you get the best of both worlds: the flexibility of the ecosystem